Chapter 3. Accessible, Affordable Care --- Financial Paradigm

 Fine Citizens hello.

-These financial thoughts directly address the clinical case presented in Chapter 2 above: Accessible, Affordable Care --- Clinical Paradigm.
-Please give it a turn.
+Chapter 2 above: Accessible, Affordable Care --- Clinical Paradigm.
+As background, please give it a turn.

 The year before the onset of the USHCS, the young family paid $900/month in